 - Work out answers to likely questions, and your best responses to your opponent’s best arguments.

 - Prepare a slick and useful reference to use at the lectern.
 A manila folder with two pages of key outlined notes taped inside is as much as is needed there.
-(See An Advocate Persuades at 334–35 for a simple example.)
+See An Advocate Persuades at 334–35 for a simple example.
+Students at UMKC School of Law prepared a video with an interesting approach.
 You may wish to bring the tabbed argument notebook identified above, but it should not be your principal aid.

 - Arrive early and know what the facilities are.
 If possible, watch the arguments that precede yours.